maorseg/playwright-cucumber-js/README.md

 🛠️ Customization

 Update dataTest.json to change URLs or expected titles.

-Modify selectors.json to centralize and manage UI element references.
+⚙️ CI/CD Integration

+All tests are automatically executed via GitHub Actions on every commit.

 📃 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License